vernonk/patternguide/README.md

 ### How serving `localized` files works

-The documentation for the `localized` task is below in the **Individual Workflow Tasks** section, but in-short the task allows you to fetch most any resource from the web and pull down to your local environment.
+The documentation for the `localized` task is below in the **Individual Workflow Tasks** section, but in-short the task allows you to fetch most HTML, CSS, JavaScript, JSON, XML resources from the web and pull down to your local environment.
 At that point, a directory is created with the domain the resource was fetched from in your `localized` directory as well as the resource at the path it would normally live at.
 The reverse proxy will serve assets from your localized directory based on a matching domain passed with the `--ph` option flag.